 In a three-node cluster, the Data Engine and Repository processes have been moved from the primary to a worker, and the primary is only running the Gateway and Search & Browse processes.
 In this configuration, if your active worker fails, the passive worker automatically becomes active.

-There are still two things you can do to improve these three-node cluster:
+There are still two things you can do to improve these three-node clusters:

 The loss of a worker machine can occur without even making the cluster inaccessible.
 However, since there is only a single gateway machine, if that server goes offline, the cluster will be inaccessible to the users.
 To have complete fault tolerance, a four-node cluster is required.

 In a four-node cluster, a second gateway machine is added to make that critical node redundant.
 However, this standby gateway server must be promoted to active status manually.
 There is currently no automatic fail-over for gateway machines.

 The high availability setup process is similar to the basic cluster configuration detailed in the when and how to deploy a server on multiple physical machines section of this post.

 The steps to set up a high availability configuration are: